 Description

-During this half day course, learners will develop the necessary knowledge and skills needed for the safe, prompt and effective administration of emergency oxygen and analgesic agents.
+During this half-day course, learners will develop the necessary knowledge and skills for the safe, prompt, and effective administration of emergency oxygen and analgesic agents.
+Successful candidates will leave with the skills, knowledge, and competencies needed for administering emergency medical gases safely and promptly in an emergency.

 What’s Covered?

-Understanding the use of oxygen therapy, including:
+- Understanding the use of oxygen therapy, including:

 - Health and safety principles for the use of oxygen